Victorialice/javascript/data_structures_and_algorithms_using_javascript/README.md

 data_structures_and_algorithms_using_javascript
 ===============================================

-This is the example code than accompanies Data Structures and Algorithms with JavaScript by Michael McMillan (9781449364939).
+This is the example code that accompanies Data Structures and Algorithms with JavaScript by Michael McMillan (9781449364939).

 Click the Download Zip button to the right to download example code.